ava-labs/hypersdk/README.md

 sync to the tip of any `hyperchain`.

 #### Block Pruning
+TODO

-By default, the `hypersdk` only stores what is necessary to build/verfiy the next block and to help new nodes sync the current state (not execute all historical state transitions).
+By default, the `hypersdk` only stores what is necessary to build/verify the next block and to help new nodes sync the current state (not execute all historical state transitions).
-If the `hypersdk` did not limit block storage grwoth, the storage requirements for validators would grow at an alarming rate each day (making running any `hypervm` impractical).
+If the `hypersdk` did not limit block storage growth, the storage requirements for validators would grow at an alarming rate each day (making running any `hypervm` impractical).
 Consider the simple example where we process 25k transactions per second (assume each transaction is ~400 bytes).
 This would would require the `hypersdk` to store 10MB per second (not including any overhead in the database for doing so). **This works out to 864GB per day or 315.4TB per year.**

-In practice, this means the `hypersdk` only stores the last 768 accepted blocks the genesis block, and the last 256 revisions of state (the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/master/vms/proposervm/README.md) also stores the last 768 blocks).
+In practice, this means the `hypersdk` only stores the last 768 accepted blocks, the genesis block, and the last 256 revisions of state (the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/master/vms/proposervm/README.md) also stores the last 768 blocks).
 With a 100ms `MinimumBlockGap`, the `hypersdk` must store at least ~600 blocks to allow for the entire `ValidityWindow` to be backfilled (otherwise a fully-synced, restarting `hypervm` will not become "ready" until it accepts a block at least `ValidityWindow` after the last accepted block).

-_The number of blocks and/or state revisions that the `hypersdk` stores, the `AcceptedBlockWindow`, can be tuned by any `hypervm`.
-It is not possible, however, to configure the `hypersdk` to store all historical blocks (the `AcceptedBlockWindow` is pinned to memory)._
+_The number of blocks that the `hypersdk` stores on-disk, the `AcceptedBlockWindow`, can be tuned by any `hypervm` to an arbitrary depth (usually left at ~50,000 for disaster recovery).
+To limit disk IO used to serve blocks over the P2P network, `hypervms` can configure `AcceptedBlockWindowCache` to store recent blocks in memory._

 #### PebbleDB
 Instead of employing [`goleveldb`](https://github.com/syndtr/goleveldb), the